 Yes, of course.
-I mean so for those in the audience that don't notice that I I'm also a member and on the education committee for a group called YUSA, which is a European Scholer of European society of shoulder and elbow rehab.
-So I've been very, very you know, rehab orientated in my practice throughout, right?
-So you told us it was, most people don't need surgery, they need good rehab.
-Some people would do surgery, but the student could rehab afterwards.
-Right. but like most surgeons it's very difficult to work by myself.
-It's easier to acquire somebody like a niece that she, for example so we have quite a few knee specialists that are regarded as some being some of the top in the world.
-And they're moving the way like I am doing from shoulder replacements.
+I mean, so for those in the audience that don't notice that I'm also a member and on the education committee for a group called EUSSER, which is a European society of shoulder and elbow rehab.
+So I've been very, very rehab orientated in my practice throughout, right?
+The ethos is, most people don't need surgery, they need good rehab.
+Some people need surgery, but they still need good rehab afterwards.
+Right, but like most surgeons it's very difficult to work by myself.
+It's easier to acquire somebody like a knee specialist, for example so we have quite a few knee specialists that are regarded as some being of the top in the world.
+And they're moving away like I am doing from shoulder replacements.
 They're moving away from knee replacements.
 And why is that?
-Is they figured out that actually the concept of joint preservation is where we should be heading out and enjoying preservations that are surgeries that can help you.
-There are braces that can help it can rehab can help.
-But there's also a role for biologics, which include PRP bone marrow.
-Fact-Based none of that stuff.
+They figured out that actually the concept of joint preservation is where we should be heading out.
+And in joint preservations there are surgeries that can help you.
+There are braces that can help it, rehab can help.
+But there's also a role for biologics, which include PRP, bone marrow, fat-based, nano fat stuff.
 So we became interested in that about four or five years ago.
-And because we, each of us had a big goal of the patients who were young with arthritic shoulders in my practice that I knew just shorter places would not be a good option for them.
-And traditionally you just can't do anything for them, but you start looking at, you know, treatment options for them.
-And there were some interesting surgical options, but was really interesting was that he would back to nonsurgical options.
-So we formed a separate entity Gordo regenerative clinic which offers patients these alternate treatments.
+And because each of us had a big cohort of patients who were young with arthritic shoulders in my practice that I knew just shoulder replacement would not be a good option for them.
+And traditionally, you just can't do anything for them, but you start looking at, you know, treatment options for them.
+And there were some interesting surgical options, but what was really interesting was that went then back to nonsurgical options.
+So we formed a separate entity, called a regenerative clinic which offers patients these alternate treatments.
 But the concept is very interesting.
 So as a group, we have a very wide approach to everything.
-So we don't focus that everybody needs surgery or every nurse rehab.
-You know, you have to look at a patient for who they are figuring out what they need.
+So we don't focus that everybody needs surgery or everybody needs rehab.
+You know, you have to look at a patient for who they are, figuring out what they need.
 Right.
 Sometimes they do need surgery.
 Sometimes they definitely don't need surgery.
-So if you're not blinded by the approach and you have a wide approach that can offer patient anything from rehab to surgery, to biologics, to a combination approach, I think you've been to do best for our patients.
+So if you're not blinded by the approach and you have a wide approach that can offer a patient anything from rehab to surgery, to biologics, to a combination approach, I think we will do the best for our patients.
 So that's where the regenerative clinic concept came about.
 And it does, it does really well for the patients.

 Yeah.
-I guess thinking back a few years and I emphasize this is not my opinion, but other doctors would have said, is it very often if you went to see a shoulder specialist, the only thing he would consider that would be shoulder replacement or whatever, because that was where that was, how he earned his money.
+I guess, thinking back a few years and I emphasise this is not my opinion, but other doctors would have said, very often if you went to see a shoulder specialist, the only thing he would consider would be shoulder replacement or whatever, because that was how he earned his money.
 That's what he did.
 And it's nice to hear that, you know, you're not alone, there are lots and lots of people we've interviewed who are saying, well, actually we've got to take a wider approach to this.
 And I guess also it's probably very helpful for your insurance, if you do fewer surgeries, because there are fewer adverse outcomes that can occur.